caseyg/awesome/TOPICS.md

 *   [a11yproject/a11yproject.com](https://github.com/a11yproject/a11yproject.com) - The A11Y Project is a community-driven effort to make digital accessibility easier.

 *   [chinchang/hint.css](https://github.com/chinchang/hint.css) - A CSS only tooltip library for your lovely websites.

-## cross-platform

-*   [cjpais/Handy](https://github.com/cjpais/Handy) - A free, open source, and extensible speech-to-text application that works completely offline.

-*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

-*   [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js

-*   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
-Linux, macOS, and Windows

 ## tauri-v2